syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/template-studio.md

     ![CreateNewWizard](images/CreateNewWizard.png)

-4. The Template Studio wizard for configuring the Syncfusion Blazor app will appear.
-Select the Blazor type.
+4. The Template Studio wizard for configuring the Syncfusion Blazor app will be launched.
+Choose the Syncfusion Blazor project type.

    ![ProjectWizard](images/TemplateStudio.png)